silentorb/marloth-story/docs/general/general.md

 #### Rules

 * A narrative should regularly keep details of the story ambiguous to allow multiple viable intrepretaions.
-* In such cases, these intrepretations should not be intended as not mutually exclusive.
+* In such cases, these interpretations should not be intended to be mutually exclusive.
 * When a Marloth narrative uses ambiguity, to some degree all possible interpretations are true at once.
 * Ambiguity in a Marloth narrative should not be used to allow the audience freedom of intrepretation.
 It's not to be open-ended.
 The purpose of ambiguity here is to layer one possibility on top of the other, forming a [legend](Legend).